platformspec/site/docs/spec/spec.md

 The Platform Specification uses [YAML](https://yaml.org) as the format for defining platform components.
 YAML is chosen for its human-readable syntax and ability to represent complex data structures easily.
 In this specification, YAML files are used to define various aspects of the platform, such as infrastructure, compute, policies, and more.

+> [!WARNING]
+> The specification is still a work in process and is being actively designed.

 ## Document Structure
 The Platform Specification document follows a hierarchical structure that clearly defines all key aspects of a cloud platform.
 This organized approach ensures consistency, clarity, and maintainability.